Berny23/LD-ToyPad-Emulator/README.md

 1. Make a new virtual machine with Debian in your software of choice.
 You can leave the default values in VMware.

-2. When first booting the Debian VM, select "Graphical install".
+2. When first booting the Debian VM, select `Graphical install`.
 In the configuration, leave everything on default.
-Only change your language, don't set a root password, choose an account name and password, partition to "yes" and "/dev/sda" for the GRUB bootloader.
+Only change your language, set `debian` as hostname, don't set a root password, choose an account name and password, set partition to "yes" and `/dev/sda` for the GRUB bootloader.

 3. After rebooting, log in with your password.
 Then click the menu on the upper left corner, search for "Terminal" and open it.